vinilage/mck-om/README.md

 ## Summary of what we will do
 After installing all the tools, we will:
-- clone this repository in your local machine
+- clone this repository in your local machine.
-- create a local Kubernetes cluster with K3d
+- create a local Kubernetes cluster with K3d.
-- add the Helm repository for installing the Operator
+- add the Helm repository for installing the Operator.
-- install the Operator (MCK)
+- install the Operator (MCK).
-- deploy OpsManager with AppDB (3 members)
+- deploy OpsManager with AppDB (3 members).
-- deploy a MongoDB replicaset (3 members) with SCRAM authentication enabled
+- deploy a MongoDB replicaset (3 members) with SCRAM authentication enabled.
-- create 3 database users: `mdb-admin`, `mdb-user` and `search-sync-source`
+- create 3 database users: `mdb-admin`, `mdb-user` and `search-sync-source`.
+- insert a sample data in your local database and create Search & Vector Search indexes.
+- deploy `Search` and execute queries.

 ## Clone this repo in your local machine